-The Designated Safeguarding Lead and the Deputy Safeguarding Lead(s) are appointed in line with the requirements of KCSiE (2024).
+The Designated Safeguarding Lead and the Deputy Safeguarding Lead(s) are appointed in line with the requirements of KCSiE (2025).

-The DSL and DDSL have responsibility for leading safeguarding and child protection within school, ensuring the school adheres to all the expectations and requirements detailed in KCSiE (2024) Annex C.
+The DSL and DDSL have responsibility for leading safeguarding and child protection within school, ensuring the school adheres to all the expectations and requirements detailed in KCSiE (2025) Annex C.

-In Excalibur, all DSLs have the right to supervision.
-This supervision is provided by trained Excalibur staff with some of our academies sourcing external supervision.
-It is structured with choice to uptake when needed.
-All supervision follows the Excalibur Academies Trust Supervision Policy.
+In Excalibur, all DSLs have the right to safeguarding supervision.
+This supervision is provided by trained Excalibur staff with some of our academies also sourcing external supervision.
+All supervision follows the Excalibur Academies Trust Safeguarding Supervision procedures.